10 Comments

 I am, therefore I think, sometimes.

-Carlos Morales 🌀's avatar
+Carlos M.'s avatar

 This was great.
 Funny and smart, perfect combo.